French MA

 Short Description

-This course will introduce students to a selection of topics related to the cultural production and cultural identities of the French-speaking world.
-It will explore a range of textual and cultural materials in French, across a number of periods and genres, supported by the material on the School-wide 'Theoretical Background to Culture 2 Courses' Moodle page on cross-cutting themes and concepts.
+This course will introduce students to key topics in history and cultural identity by exploring a range of textual and cultural materials of the respective language-related cultures in the target language, across a number of periods and genres, supported by school-wide lectures on cross-cutting themes and concepts.

 Timetable